 Gregg Kallor is a composer and pianist whose music fuses the classical and jazz traditions he loves into a new, deeply personal language.
 Opera News calls Kallor "a rising star in the music world" with "a singular compositional voice."
 The New York Times writes: "At home in both jazz and classical forms, [Kallor] writes music of unaffected emotional directness.
 Leavened with flashes of oddball humor, his works succeed in drawing in the listener - not as consumer or worshipful celebrant, but in a spirit of easygoing camaraderie."
-In 2017, Kallor was named the Classical Recording Foundation's Composer of the Year for the second consecutive year.
+In 2018, Kallor was named the Classical Recording Foundation's Composer of the Year for the second consecutive year.